jdtsmith/kind-icon/README.md

 If you are using the emacs-mac fork of emacs on MacOS >=10.13, you should compile with `librsvg` support, as the native SVG support using WebKit2 is slow and will impact performance.

+In some situations, svg-lib renders icons which are taller than the associated font.
+This can be fixed by reducing the `:height` in `kind-icon-default-style`, e.g. to 0.9 or 0.8.

 ## Thanks

 - to @rougier for the excellent [svg-lib](https://github.com/rougier/svg-lib).